Soreine/Hexode/README.md

 ### Rules
 Rules are simple.
 Two players are trying to take control of a randomly generated map, divived in hexagonal zones.

 To do so, each player plays turn by turn a same amount of turns.
 Both players start with a given amount of entities, say 50.
 The number of total turns is determined by advance and known of both players.
-At each turn, a player may choose to place a given number of entity on a free zone (meaning that no other entity is already occupying the zone).
+Players take turn and place a given number of entity on a free zone.
+A zone without any entity on it is a free zone.
 A minimum of 1 entity and a maximum of 6 entities could be placed.
+Players can skip their turns as they please.

 Once the player has made a move, the game will evolve accordingly to three rules, in that order: